WWGLondon/go_for_complete_beginners/meeting_1/2_basic_types.md

 ```

 Types always have a default value there is an exception for the special type interface and we will look at that later.

+## Constants
+These are special variables that can never change.